“So what’s your next home project?”

 But how do you sift through your list of home goals and figure out what that one most important project is to tackle next?

 Allow me to help.
-I created a free 6 Day challenge to help you conquer your home goals.
-I’m going to show you how to shrink your to do list, organize all your project ideas, and figure out which project you should do next.
+I created a free challenge to help you conquer your home goals.
+In just one week, I’m going to show you how to shrink your to do list, organize all your project ideas, and figure out which project you should do next.
+The challenge lessons will be sent to you via email.
 Sound good?
 Sign up here.

 I think what’s going to surprise you most about my method is how many projects and ideas I expect you to delete from your list and never do.